howonlee/trashcan-gourmand/readme.md

 ## Usage

 - `trashcangourmand setsettings` goes through an interactive thing to set settings so Trashcan Gourmand can get your machine to email itself.

+You can set multiple settings by going through `setsettings` multiple times, one for each project you want to email.
+It will email one email per project (be careful about your email provider's email limits).
+It's your email which is sending, so don't email anyone you don't want to spam with the internal details of your projects.

+`setsettings` creates settings files, which are just json files, in `~/.trashcangourmet`.
+Remove them if you want to not be emailed anymore.

+- `trashcangourmand setcron` sets your crontab settings to do `trashcangourmand dish` every day at 5am system time.
+Sets crontab on current user, no interaction needed.
 - `trashcangourmand dish` dishes out an image of an individual source file.
-- `trashcangourmand setcron` sets your crontab settings to do `trashcangourmand dish` every day at 5am system time.

 # Troubleshooting